Scale Confluent Platform Clusters and Balance Data¶

 Automatic scale down

-This option is supported for Confluent Platform versions 7.x and later.
+Use this option for Confluent Platform versions 7.x and later.

 Manual scale down

-This option is supported for Confluent Platform versions 6.x and later.
+Use this option for Confluent Platform versions 6.x.

 With either option above, do not decrease the number of Kafka brokers to less than the largest replication factor of any topic in your Kafka cluster.
 CFK sets a default replication factor of 3 for all Kafka topics.